 Busy, productive and successful are NOT the same thing.

-I enjoy having opportunities to serve and to be involved in my communities, but I have learned that involvement comes at a price.
+I enjoy serving and being involved in my communities, but I’ve learned involvement comes at a price.
 Providing my business services for free can hurt my business (and it has more than it hasn’t).
-When I fail to value my time and talents, others fail to value them as well and come to expect free all the time.
+When I fail to value my time and talents, others fail to value them as well.
+They come to expect free all the time.
 If I am working for free or volunteering for too many causes I am giving away opportunities where I can earn money to meet the needs of my family.
 And when I say yes to too many opportunities to provide personal service to others, I am giving away the time I need to meet the needs of my family.

 When you say yes to every request that comes along, whether it is business or personal, you will eventually have no time left for the things that are necessary or important to you.
 You allow someone else to choose your priorities.
 You also torpedo your business and personal success with all those other activities that take time away from what’s really important.
 I am not saying you shouldn’t serve or help—that’s not what this post is about.
 It’s about learning to distinguish between good, better and best, and learning when to decline good and better so you can focus on “best.”

 How Can Saying No Make You More Successful?

 When you say no to commitments that don’t honor your purpose, you have more time to focus on the things that do.
 Here are some of the many ways in which saying no can make you more successful.

 - Saying No gives you control over your own life.